 - Vocabulary to include new words which are related to their topic, descriptive language and their interests.
 They will use their understanding of the context to help me think about what words mean, asking others and talking about what they think.

 We continually promote pupils interest in and a love of reading.
 Our school facilities help us to provide spaces where children can engage with books including corridor libraries and book nooks where pupils can pause and share a book as well as well-resourced library full with a variety of reading materials such as big books, noisy books, sensory stories, fiction and non-fiction books for children to engage with and borrow.

 For more information on what phonics is and how to help your child with phonics using the Song of Sounds approach, please access the parent and carer’s guide.

 What comes before phonics?

-We recognise that pupils need to develop certain physical and sensory skills before they are ready to being the formal phonics learning process.
+We recognise that pupils need to develop certain physical and sensory skills before they are ready to begin systematic, synthetic phonics.
 These include both visual perception and listening skills, motor development skills, sound discrimination, and exposure to rhythm and rhyme in addition to communication development where pupils have plenty of opportunities for communicating and hearing stories, songs and rhymes.
 Pupils at this stage of learning have opportunities for developing all these skills planned in as part of their phonics provision enabling them to prepare for beginning synthetic phonics through the Song of Sounds programme.